Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Abstract

 \section{Abstract}

 Despite scaling to massive context windows, Large Language Models (LLMs) struggle with multi-hop reasoning due to inherent position bias, which causes them to overlook information at certain positions.
 Whether these failures stem from an inability to \textit{locate} evidence (recognition failure) or \textit{integrate} it (synthesis failure) is unclear.
 We introduce Multi-Focus Attention Instruction (MFAI), a semantic probe to disentangle these mechanisms by explicitly steering attention towards selected positions.
-Across 5 LLMs on two multi-hop QA tasks (MuSiQue and NeoQA), we establish the ``Weakest Link Law'': multi-hop reasoning performance collapses to the performance level of the least visible evidence.
-Crucially, this failure is governed by absolute position rather than the linear distance between facts (performance variance $<3\%$).
-We further identify a duality in attention steering: while matched MFAI resolves recognition bottlenecks, improving accuracy by up to 11.5\% in low-visibility positions, misleading MFAI triggers confusion in real-world tasks but is successfully filtered in synthetic tasks.
-Finally, we demonstrate that ``thinking'' models that utilize System-2 reasoning, effectively locate and integrate the required information, matching gold-only baselines even in noisy, long-context settings.
+Across 5 LLMs on two multi-hop QA tasks (MuSiQue and NeoQA), we identify the ``Weakest Link Effect'': in our 18-document, 3-bucket setting, multi-hop reasoning performance collapses to the level of the least visible evidence, governed by absolute position rather than the linear distance between facts.
+While matched MFAI resolves recognition bottlenecks, improving accuracy by up to 11.49\% in low-visibility positions, misleading MFAI yields divergent effects modulated by task topology: entity-centric tasks with vertical reasoning chains are vulnerable, whereas event-centric tasks with horizontal evidence structures are more resilient.
+Finally, we demonstrate that ``thinking'' models utilizing System-2 reasoning effectively locate and integrate the required information, matching gold-only baselines even in noisy, long-context settings.
+Supplementary experiments on 2WikiMultiHopQA, extended 3--4 hop counts, and a 32B model confirm these findings generalize across datasets, reasoning depths, and model scales.